ai-one/braindocsclient/README.md

 ## Installation

-The current version of braindocsClient can be installed by issuing the following command:
+The current version of BraindocsClient can be installed by issuing the following command:

 ```
 $ pip install git+https://github.com/ai-one/braindocsclient.git